Psychological Operations in Afghanistan

 Is this the future you want for your women and children?

 The Religious Police will whip women on the street that they feel are not dressing in accordance with a strict interpretation of the Koran.
 It may be that this leaflet was not effective because many Afghans questioned about the image on the leaflet believed that the female had probably broken some religious law to deserve a beating.
 It seems to be a case of the United States believing that what was important in its culture would also be important in Afghan culture.
 This leaflet is also found coded AFD024b.
+5,380,000 copies of the AFD-024b leaflet were disseminated by M129 leaflet bombs in the first year of the war.

 The American propaganda radio reinforced the divide and conquer message to separate the Taliban from the Afghan people: